 How do I know if my Subaru transmission valve body is bad?

-A Check Warning Light is the most common Subaru CTV transmission valve body failure symptom.
+A Check Warning Light is the most common symptom of a Subaru CTV transmission valve body failure.
 The second most common symptom is transmission shifting problems.
 There are reports of the transmission valve body problem causing engine stalling, vehicle bucking, or sudden transmission lock-up.

 Can you drive with a bad valve body?

-You should not continue to drive a Subaru with a bad valve body.
+You should not continue driving a Subaru with a faulty valve body.
 A failing valve body can cause damage to other parts of the transmission, leading to costly transmission repairs or total transmission replacement.
 The transmission can lock up or fail without warning.

 Subaru Transmission Tips

-• Find a repair shop that is familiar with Subaru CTV transmissions.
-These transmissions are VERY expensive and considered non-repairable other than the valve body.
+- Find a repair shop that is familiar with Subaru CTV transmissions.
+These transmissions are VERY expensive and are considered non-repairable except for the valve body.
 This is not a transmission to touch if the repair shop does not know what they are doing!
 If the transmission fails, a completely new replacement transmission will be needed.

-• Experience has shown that CVT transmissions will have fewer problems and last longer if they have regular transmission fluid replacement.
-Subaru factory claims that the CVT transmission has “lifetime” fluid and and it does not need to be changed.
-A transmission service is very low-cost when compared to a transmission replacement with an average cost of $7,000 to $10,000.
+- Experience has shown that CVT transmissions will have fewer problems and last longer if they have regular transmission fluid replacement.
+Subaru factory claims that the CVT transmission has “lifetime” fluid and it does not need to be changed.
+A transmission service is very low-cost compared to a transmission replacement, which averages $7,000* to $10,000*.

-• We recommend the transmission fluid be replaced every 30,000 miles, before it has problems.
+- We recommend replacing the transmission fluid every 30,000 miles to prevent problems.
 Please note that there is rarely any benefit to changing the fluid after a transmission has a problem.

-• Make sure the transmission is good mechanical condition otherwise before replacing the valve body.
+- Make sure the transmission is otherwise in good mechanical condition before replacing the valve body.